A feature film by Dorka Vermes

 A film about faces and places — shot on film, in 4:3.

-Since it is a film about faces and places, shooting on film, in 4:3 aspect ratio, feels essential — ideal for capturing close-ups and emotions, and for framing spaces meaningfully.
 Close-ups are crucial as we follow Juli and Noá's relationship hanging by a thread for the entire time: Juli's ever-present tension, in which the spectator keeps waiting for her to snap, and Noá's, who constantly masks her distress.
+Beyond close-ups, the film explores meticulously composed one-shots — confining characters within a single frame for entire scenes as they argue or converse.

 Team